How to Make Buckwheat Cake

 Storage

-Store this chocolate buckwheat cake in an airtight container in the fridge for up to three days or in the freezer for up to six months.
+Store this cake in an airtight container in the fridge for up to three days or in the freezer for up to three months.
 You can slice the cake before freezing so it’s easy to defrost the perfect amount for a quick dessert.

 A slice of cake on a plate with raspberries on top.